co360/soda-hol/3-use-soda-apis-for-crud-operations.md

 ### Summary

 At this point you have a working todo tracking application!
 You create a collection to store todo documents and then updated the API to support basic CRUD operations, all without writing a single line of SQL!
+Of course, SQL is one of the most powerful and popular programming languages of all time.
+In the next lab, you'll see how some extensions to the SQL language can help when working with JSON data.